melovv/DSO-MATLAB/README.md

 We provide a Matlab (R) toolbox for testing purposes.
 It has controls for several parameters, while the others must be changed in the source code.

-Also, you can zoom and pan the map using the top left controls.
+Also, you can zoom and pan the image using the top left controls.

 ![Toolbox](Toolbox.jpg)